TeamFAPS/PSVita-RE-tools/README.md

 vita-unmake-fself – @by dots_tb
 ---
-Decompresses an unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.
+A PC tool that decompresses an unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.

+This tool can't decompress NPDRM encrypted SELF nor System encrypted SELF.
+That means that you will have to use vDump or any dumping tool to first get a unencrypted SELF.

 That Hooker Got NIDS – by @dots_tb
 ---
-A tool that hooks specified NIDS automatically.
+A PC tool that hooks specified NIDS automatically.

 * Credits: xerpi for base code used, TheFlow for db.yml parsing